fragcolor-xyz/shards/docs/docs/learn/shards/the-flow.md

 `Start` and `Resume` are useful when managing different states.

+For example:

-For example, your game might `Start` the player in Zone 1.
-When the player moves to Zone 2, you could `Start` Zone 2's Wire.
-When the player returns to Zone 1, you could simply `Resume` Zone 1's Wire and any previous changes made by the player in Zone 1 would still persist.
+- Your game `Start`s the player in Zone 1.

+- When the player moves to Zone 2, you `Start` Zone 2's Wire.

+- When the player returns to Zone 1, you `Resume` Zone 1's Wire.

+- Any previous changes made by the player in Zone 1 would still persist.

 In the example below, we use `Start` and `Resume` to toggle between John's and Lucy's turn.
 Note how `Resume` redirects the flow back to exactly where `john` was paused at.